Sourav792/vivo-india/README.md

-# Vivo Smartphone Website Frontend Development
+# Vivo Smartphone Website Frontend Clone
 ## Welcome to the frontend development repository for the Vivo Smartphone website.
 This project aims to create a responsive and visually appealing user interface using HTML, CSS, and JavaScript.